 They make the summer rains more frequent in the city and its surroundings than in the rest of the state.
 However, they are short-lived and usually occur early in the morning or at sunset.

 The average annual temperature is 26.5°C, with December and January as the hottest months and July the coldest, but the differences are minimal.
 The average rainfall is about 1600mm.
 The rains, when there are some, are concentrated between February and May.

-Bahia, a tropical climate with a more obvious rainy season than in the Northeast.
+Bahia, a tropical climate with a slightly heavier rainy season than the Northeast.

 The coast of Bahia is characterized by a tropical climate with an annual temperature of more than 30°C and an obvious rainy season.
 Inland the weather is much more unstable and can be particularly dry.
 There are years when it may not rain at all in parts of the state of Bahia.

 The wet season, in and around Salvador de Bahia, runs from April to June with short light showers.
 However, it is possible to have a combination of temperatures down to 18/20°C with rainfall for several days in a row.
 It is therefore necessary to bring appropriate clothing if you expect to travel at this time and avoid planning a beach holiday in Bahia.